hksung/ASC-annotation-guidelines/docs/3_MD/README.md

 ```

 2. Sometimes the construction can be related to force-dynamic verbs (Talmy 1985b) that encode a communicative verb.
-(In this case, the motion ins not strictly entailed.)
+(In this case, the motion is not strictly entailed.)
 ```
 - Sam ordered him out of the house.
 - Sam asked him into the room.